-STEP DESCRIPTION STEP 1 nformation about the conditions and the environment when the incident occurred. are key pieces of information required to make a good analysis: - WHAT Vehicle Model, Engine, Transmission/Transaxle and the System (i.e. Radio). - WHEN Date, Time of Day, Weather Conditions, Frequency. = WHERE Road Conditions, Altitude and Traffic Situation. = HOW System Symptoms, Operating Conditions (Other Components Interaction).
+STEP DESCRIPTION formation about the conditions and the environment when the incident occurred. are key pieces of information required to make a good analysis: WHAT Vehicle Model, Engine, Transmission/Transaxle and the System (i.e. Radio).
+STEP 1 WHEN Date, Time of Day, Weather Conditions, Frequency.
+WHERE Road Conditions, Altitude and Traffic Situation. ном System Symptoms, Operating Conditions (Other Components Interaction).
 Service History and if any After Market Accessories have been installed.
-STEP 2 Operate the system, road test if necessary.
-Verify the parameter of the incident.
-If the problem cannot be duplicated, refer to "Incident Simulation Tests".
-Get the proper diagnosis materials together including: Power Supply Routing STEP 3 System Operation Descriptions SILFS Applicable Service Manual Sections Check for any Service Bulletins Identify where to begin diagnosis based upon your knowledge of the system operation and the customer comments.
-STEP 4 Inspect the system for mechanical binding, loose connectors or wiring damage.
-Determine which circuits and components are involved and diagnose using the Power Supply Routing and Harness Layouts.
-STEP 5 Repair or replace the incident circuit or component.
-STEP 6 Operate the system in all modes.
+STEP 2 Verify the para stem, road test if necessary. meter of the incident. cannot be duplicated, refer to "Incident Simulation Tests".
+Get the proper Get the proper diagnosis materials together including: Power Supply Routing STEP 3 System Operation Descriptions SIEP 3 Applicable Service Manual Sections Check for any Service Bulletins Identify where to begin diagnosis based upon your knowledge of the system operation and the customer comments.
+STEP 4 stem for mechanical binding, loose connectors or wiring damage. ch circuits and components are involved and diagnose using the Power Supply Routing and Harness STEP 5 Repair or repla ce the incident circuit or component.
+STEP 6 stem in all modes.
 Verify the system works properly under all conditions.
-Make sure you have not inadvertently created a new incident during your diagnosis or repair steps.
+Make sure you have not inaded a new incident during your diagnosis or repair steps.